PuruVJ/puruvjdev4/src/blog/js-class-private-vs-ts-private.md

 }
 ```

-There is nothing stopping anyone from calling `person.name`.
+There is nothing stopping anyone from accessing `person.name`.
 Sure there will be red squiggles in the editor, but it can be bypassed.

 An excerpt from Harry Potter to understand it better: